C-NERD/clinical-notes/pages/Cause in history of presenting complaints in AKI and CKD.md

+- Known hypertensive patient : Confirm that patient is faithful to his medications and clinic follow up | **-ve mention** only when not faithful
+- If patient does not admit to being hypertensive, rule out HTN nephropathy by confirming absence of #[[Symptoms of hypertension]]
+- Rule outs:
 	- Rule out CGN by confirming absence of #[[Symptoms of Chronic Glomerulonephritis]]
 	- Rule out DM nephropathy by confirming absence of #[[Symptoms of diabetes]]
 	- Rule out Obstructive uropathy by confirming absence of #[[Symptoms of obstructive uropathy]]
 	- Rule out schistosomiasis by confirming  if patient has hx of swimming in riverine bodies or childhood terminal hematuria
 	- Rule out TB by confirming absence of #[[Symptoms of Tuberculosis]]
-- Known hypertensive patient : Confirm that patient is faithful to his medications and clinic follow up | **-ve mention** only when not faithful
-- If patient does not admit to being hypertensive, rule out HTN nephropathy by confirming absence of #[[Symptoms of hypertension]]